NyaomiDEV/Sunamu/README.md

 _It effectively is the WAY TOO COMPLEX successor of MPRISLyrics, a project I made back when synchronized lyrics on Linux was a niche thing to have._

-It only supports Windows and Linux for now. macOS support is not planned.
-Pull request, someone?

 ## Features

 - Display what you are playing in your TV, secondary display, or (heck) around the entire house!